-"Council" means the Council of County of St. Paul and the Council of County of Two Hills in the Province of Alberta.
+"Council" means the Council of County of St. Paul and the Council of Smoky Lake County in the Province of Alberta.

 "Discretionary Use" means the use of land or a building in a land use district for which a development permit may be approved at the discretion of the Development Authority with or without conditions.